Our House

 Life history of Japanese beetles

-Can I reduce damage from Japanese beetles?
+Can I control Japanese beetles?

-EcoPCO WPX (right) is a botanical insecticide that can be safely used to treat landscape plants against Japanese beetle feeding.
-Neem oil insecticides are also effective feeding deterrents but must be re-applied every few days as long as beetles are present.
-And, Japanese beetle traps are very effective for adult control and as a way to determine if this pest is present when populations are low.
+Botanical insecticides can be used to treat landscape plants against Japanese beetle feeding, and neem oil insecticides are also effective feeding deterrents but must be re-applied every few days for as long as beetles are present

-Larvae can sometimes be controlled with a bacterial insecticide called "milky spore".
-Milky Spore is applied to the soil where, over time, the bacteria build up and eventually infect larvae.
+Japanese beetle larvae and other white grubs can be controlled with a bacterial insecticide called "Milky Spore".
+Milky Spore is applied to the soil where, over time, the bacteria build up and infect larvae.
 Milky spore is very safe and does not infect other organisms.
-Milky spore may take several years to become effective but should be a part of your arsenal if this pest is a problem in your landscape.
+Milky spore may take several years to become effective but should be a part of your arsenal if this pest is an ongoing problem in your landscape.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.

-Please see the Disclaimer statements as well (sorry, but these are necessary).
+Please see the Disclaimer statements as well.